sp94/Peacock.jl/paper/paper.md

 [@knight2003photonic] to photonic circuitry [@joannopoulos2008molding].
 Photonic crystals are also a promising platform for materials known as photonic topological insulators [@wu2015scheme; @wang2019band;
-@blanco2019engineering], the photonic analogue of the electronic topological insulators [@kane2005z; @kane2005quantum; @bernevig2006quantum]
-for which the 2016 Nobel Prize in Physics was awarded, and which may allow light to be guided around defects, impurities, and sharp corners without backscattering [@rider2019perspective].
+@blanco2019engineering].
+These are the photonic analogue of the electronic topological insulators [@kane2005z; @kane2005quantum; @bernevig2006quantum] for which the 2016 Nobel Prize in Physics was awarded, and may allow light to be guided around defects, impurities, and sharp corners without backscattering [@rider2019perspective].